are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/lora-training/index.md

 To follow this tutorial, it's recommended to use our fork of SD:Next.

+The official SD:Next will be able to do so once [the PR](https://github.com/vladmandic/automatic/pull/2009) is landed.

 ### Prepare

 Prepare you images for training and place them in a directory (e.g. `automatic/datasets/cutecats`).